 - 3/4 cup freshly grated parmesan cheese

-- Add the breadcrumbs and milk to a fairly large prep bowl.
+- Prep your ingredients, then add the breadcrumbs and milk to a fairly large prep bowl.
 Mix/mash together until you've got a paste.
-Let it sit in the bowl while you prep the other ingredients.

 - Add the remaining ingredients to the bowl.
 Using your hands, mix it together and then form 1 ¼ - 1 ½-inch meatballs (use about 2 ½ tbsp meat/meatball and it'll make approx. 25-30 meatballs).
 Don't over-mix or pack them too tightly, and use a delicate touch.